GPS Tracking Laws Louisiana – What Is Legal vs Illegal 2023

-What Is The Penalty For Illegally Using A GPS Tracker In Louisiana?
+The Penalty For Illegally Using A GPS Tracker In Louisiana

 2011 Louisiana Laws Revised Statutes TITLE 14 — Criminal law RS 14:323

 Can Louisiana Law Enforcement Officers Use GPS Trackers?

 Any police agency that has lawfully acquired a search warrant (Supreme Court’s decision) can use vehicle tracking systems to gather evidence on a private citizen that will assist in any counter surveillance operations.
-Law enforcement agencies are required to collect contemporaneous records describing (in detail) the circumstances why and how the hidden GPS tracker is being used.
+Law enforcement agencies are required to collect contemporaneous records describing (in detail) the circumstances of why and how the hidden GPS tracker is being used.

 Family Law & Child Custody: A parent or legal guardian can use a tracker to monitor the location or movements of a minor child without their consent.

-Public Safety: The owner of a car can legally use a tracking device for the purpose of auto-theft recovery in the case that vehicle is ever stolen.
+Public Safety: The owner of a car can legally use a tracking device for the purpose of auto-theft recovery in the case that a vehicle is ever stolen.

 Louisiana Legal To Track Spouse With GPS?

 This is a very important section as it pertains to fourth amendment rights, so please pay close attention if you plan on using a GPS tracker to discover if a spouse is cheating!
 Louisiana GPS laws state: